Puerto Plata, Dominican Republic: Tourism

 The city's tourist centers include Playa Dorada and Costa Dorada, located to the east of San Felipe of Puerto Plata.
-There are a total of 100,000 hotel beds in the city, and include a number of "all-inclusive" resort hotels.
+There are a total of 100,000 hotel beds in the city; there are a number of "all-inclusive" resort hotels.

 Puerto Plata is served by Gregorio Luperón International Airport, situated around 15 km to the east of the city, near the town La Union.

 In 2015, Carnival Cruise Line opened an $85 million cruise port called Amber Cove.

 Fort

 The fort is the main colonial monument of the city of Puerto Plata, since around it the city developed most of its history.
 In 1540, Álvaro Caballero went to the Court to request that a fortress be constructed in Puerto Plata.
-In 1549 the Archbishop and governing Fuenmayor, he was entrusted with its construction, but it was still not done even in 1560, when the Audiencia Real ordered it commence under the charge of the French-born judge Juan Echagoín to initiate its work.
-This work was finished in the year 1577.
-The purpose was to protect the city against the incursions of bandits, of the corsairs and French and English pirates that continuously terrified inhabitants of Puerto Plata.
+In 1549 the Archbishop and governing Fuenmayor was entrusted with its construction, but it was still not done even in 1560, when the Audiencia Real ordered it commence under the charge of the French-born judge Juan Echagoín to initiate its work.
+This work was finished in 1577.
+The purpose was to protect the city against the incursions of bandits, the corsairs and French and English pirates who continuously terrified inhabitants of Puerto Plata.
 Its name is in honor of Felipe II, in whose reign its construction was finished.
 In 1980 it was declared a national monument.